If you want to bake something special, German Baumkuchen should be your first choice. Astonish and indulge your guests with this unusual cake!

 Have you tried this cake before?
 Did you run into any issues when you made your own at home?
 Let us know in the comments!

-Photo of commercial oven courtesy of Wikipedia.
-Uncredited photos by Nina-Kristen Isensee, © Ask the Experts, LLC.
+Photos by Nina-Kristin Isensee, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 With additional writing and editing by Allison Sidhu.
+Photo of commercial oven courtesy of Wikipedia.
+Originally published on March 27, 2015.
+Last updated: December 27, 2019 at 22:30 pm.

 About Nina-Kristin Isensee